cbshuman/Yoyo-Framework/README.md

 </div>
 ```
 If I get some time, I might add some more documentation on how this all should be set up.
 Right now I'm thinking about working on embeded components.

+Also creating a framework is probably easier than you think it is.
+I made this in about a week in the evening after I got off work, and I wasn't even that commited, this was part of a larger project.
+Give it a try if even just so you can learn how things work under the hood.
+Feel free to use this as base, it's been put together purely for educational purposes as far as I'm concerned.